gbudjeakp/Travel-Booking-App/README.md

 # App features
 Let's Users Book flights, Rent Hotels and Cars to different cities around the world.
-The APp let's users make payment via Stripe
+The app let's users make payment via Stripe.
+It allows users to select their favourite cities, edit that account details.
+It has a section that stores the users itinerary and past trips.

 # Preview of App ![travel-booking](https://user-images.githubusercontent.com/61554248/116787663-04949100-aa6b-11eb-9155-fe597eb4dfab.gif)